facebookresearch/hydra/website/docs/tutorials/structured_config/3_config_groups.md

 @dataclass
 class Config:
-    # Keep db MISSING.
+    # Keep db omegaconf.MISSING.
 We will populate it using composition.
     db: Any = MISSING

 # Create config group `db` with options 'mysql' and 'postgreqsl'